Araz Abdullayev: Return to Neftchi

 Abdullayev returned to Neftchi Baku in the summer of 2012 and soon became the main squad player.
 During the 2012–13 season, he helped his team to become the first Azerbaijani team to advance to the group stage of UEFA Europa League.
 Neftchi was drawn in Group H alongside Internazionale, Rubin Kazan and Partizan.
 Araz made five appearances in the UEFA Europa League group stage.
 On 20 September 2012, Abdullayev made his debut in the UEFA Europa League group stage game against Partizan, entering as a substitute for Flavinho in the 78th minute.
 The same season, Neftchi Baku won both the Azerbaijan Premier League and Azerbaijan Cup.
 Abdullayev won the National Cup with Neftchi once again in the 2013–14 season and became a runner-up in 2014–15 and 2015–16 seasons, losing to Qarabağ in the final match both times.
 During the 4.5 years spent at Neftchi, Araz Abdullayev played a total of 173 games in all tournaments and scored 25 goals.

 Araz scored his first European goal against Slovenian Koper in the second qualifying round of the 2014–15 UEFA Europa League.
 He scored 3 goals in 25 matches during the club's European matches.

 Gabala

 On 31 December 2016, Abdullayev signed a two-year contract with Gabala.
 Abdullayev made his Azerbaijan Premier League debut for Gabala played 84 minutes in the starting lineup, in a 1–1 away draw against Kapaz on 28 February 2017.

 Loan to Anorthosis

 On 12 August 2017, Anorthosis announced the signing of Abdullayev on a season-long loan deal.
 Abdullayev made his Cypriot First Division debut for Anorthosis played 83 minutes in the starting lineup, in a 1–1 away draw against Nea Salamis on 20 August 2017.
 He scored his first goal for Anorthosis in the Cypriot First Division match against AEL Limassol in a 1–1 home draw on 25 November 2017.

 Panionios

-On 7 July 2018, Abdullayev signed a two-year contract with Superleague side Panionios.
+On 7 July 2018, Abdullayev signed a two-year contract with Super League side Panionios.